 Breaded slices of fresh mozzarella frying in oil in a medium frying pan over a gas stovetop

-Remove the fried cheese from the pan and place it on paper towels or a cooling rack to absorb some of the oil.
+Remove the fried cheese from the pan and place it on paper towels or a cooling rack to absorb some of the excess oil.

 Serve the fried mozzarella cakes warm with marinara sauce.